step-/nathans-wallpaper/README.md

 Note that 'Live mode' is only available when no ARG is specified.
 In this case you can play a slideshow by selecting "Play" from the application menu.

 The slideshow directory is set in the Preferences dialog (application menu).

 The slideshow plays using the current wallpaper mode (Centre, Tile, Scale or Stretch).
-You can specify a different mode in the `-play` option or by prepending the mode and a colon to the image path argument, i.e.,
+The wallpaper mode is set in the Preferences dialog (application menu), or you can set its value in file `$HOME/.config/wallpaper/backgroundmode`.
+You can override the default mode in the `-play` option or prepend the mode and a colon to the image path argument, i.e.,

     /usr/bin/wallpaper Stretch:/path/to/wallpaper.jpg

 A playlist-file simply lists the set of image filepaths, one per line, formatted as `[mode':']/path/to/image.ext` like in the previous example.

-To set slideshow delay and shuffle mode use the Preferences dialog (application menu) or manually set suitable values in `$HOME/.config/wallpaper/preferences`.
+Set slideshow delay and shuffle mode in the Preferences dialog (application menu) or manually set suitable values in `$HOME/.config/wallpaper/preferences`.

 ## Warnings